kabirshhaikh/Leetcode/README.md

--> Count prefixes of a string - leetcode easy problem -> Determine if string halves are alike - leetcode easy problem -> Sign of the product of an array - leetcode easy problem
+-> Count prefixes of a string - leetcode easy problem -> Determine if string halves are alike - leetcode easy problem -> Sign of the product of an array - leetcode easy problem -> Substrings of size three with distinct characters - leetcode easy problem